 The subject repository OstDok is the central open access platform for research on Eastern, Central Eastern and Southeastern Europe.
 It offers electronic access to over 55,000 full texts such as scientific monographs, sources, theses and series.

 OstDok focuses on the history, politics, philology and culture of the countries of Eastern, Central Eastern and Southeastern Europe – regardless of the reference period or publication language.

 OstDok makes resources available to scholars and scientists electronically and in open access, many for the first time.
 These include over 9,000 copyright-protected publications from the twentieth and twenty-first centuries as well as a large number of titles in the public domain, mainly from the eighteenth and nineteenth centuries, but also from earlier periods.

 All publications are indexed, long-term archived and permanently accessible via long-term identifiers.
-With the help of sophisticated search options in the full text and description data of all documents, you quickly find what you need!
+With the help of sophisticated search options in the full text and description data of all documents, you will quickly find what you need!

 The following digital series are originally published electronically or as hybrid series on OstDok:

-Issues of the following journals (with the exception of the two most recent volumes) are available via OstDok in Open Access format:
+Issues of the following journals (with the exception of the two most recent volumes) are available via OstDok in open access format:

-The following publication series which are still subject to copyright are only accessible on OstDok in Open Access format:
+The following publication series which are still subject to copyright are only accessible on OstDok in open access format: